soilwater/crnpy/Paper/paper.md

 accommodating a wide range of use cases and data formats.

 # Statement of Need

-Cosmic ray neutron probes are a valuable tool for estimating soil moisture at the field scale.
+Cosmic ray neutron probes are a valuable tool for estimating soil moisture at the field scale filling the gap between accurate point level estimates and medium to high scale remote sensing and modelling products.
 However, processing and analyzing CRNP data can be complex and time-consuming.
 CRNPY simplifies this process, providing a user-friendly and efficient way to transform raw CRNP data into actionable information.
 The library is designed to be accessible to both researchers and practitioners, with clear documentation and examples provided.

 # Methodology